zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 Note that although a Hypersonic database is bundled with DXP and is fine for testing purposes, **do not** use it for production DXP instances.

-### Database Configuration
+## Database Configuration

 DXP contains a built-in Hypersonic database which is great for demonstration purposes but _should not be used in production_.
 Beyond demonstration purposes, we recommend using a full-featured, supported RDBMS.
 See [Configure a Database](../configuring-a-database.md) to set up your database.

 Liferay DXP can connect with your database using DXP's built-in data source (recommended) or using a data source you create on your app server.

 To configure DXP's built-in data source with your database when you run DXP for the first time, you can use the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).
+Or you can configure the data source in your `portal-ext.properties` file based on the [Database Template](../../14-reference/05-database-templates.md) for your database.

 Otherwise, you can configure the data source in WebLogic.